josezoe/my_django_project/README.md

-Small two age HTML for learning django
+Small two page HTML for learning Django
+First page Home and second page About us